DRIVER-EU/test-bed-design/doc/trial-owners.md

 # 3. A Test-bed for Trial owners

 Trial owners will interact with the Test-bed when:
-- They want to evaluate a solution personally and standalone, outside the scope of a Trial.
+- They want to **test** a solution personally, outside the context of a Trial.
+A kind of *try before you trial* kind of test, in which they can verify that the solution is useful, has nice features, is user-friendly, looks good, and doesn’t crash or has irritating features.
+For a CM solution, a technical test would still require the Test-bed, together with a ‘mini-scenario’.
+The mini-scenario allows you to test the solution in a relevant context.
+For example, if one would test a COP tool as is, it would probably not have any map layers, basically being an empty map.
+Using a mini-scenario, the COP tool can be tested in the context of a simple incident, perhaps a flooding, have some ambulances driving around, and map layers showing population information, locations of critical infrastructure, etc.
-- They run a Trial, where they can evaluate one or more solutions together with other participants.
+- They run a Trial, where they can **assess** one or more solutions together with other participants and observers, in a more relevant and larger scenario, with proper data collection and evaluation in place.
+So according to the TGM.
+Presumably after they have tested the solutions standalone, as discussed above.

 In the following sections, a use case (storyline) description of each is provided.
 The main actor in each story is Monica, a regional crisis manager with a professional background in fire-fighting.
 One of the challenges she is facing is that she does now always have a good overview of where her people and trucks are during a large-scale fire, and she is looking for a solution.